A Denali National Park Itinerary for Two Full Days

 • Prospector’s Pizzeria & Alehouse: Enjoy a variety of game meats and other unique toppings at this rustic spot that surely hits the spot after a day of hiking.

-If you have more than two days in Denali on your Alaska road trip, you can dig into the park a little deeper or incorporate more rest breaks on your Denali vacation.
+If you have more than two days in Denali on your Alaska road trip, you can dig into the park a little deeper or incorporate more rest breaks.

-Once the park’s back half reopens for more backcountry hikes Denali National Park has to offer, two days in Denali start to feel quite limited indeed.
+Once the park’s back half reopens for more backcountry hikes, two days in Denali can even feel a little limiting.

 Here are a few things you could add to your Denali itinerary in a best-case-scenario type of way with full access to the park: